Dark blues make me frantic

 Yet now it seems an idle trade enough.

-So I had a string of crushes I worshipped from afar, and one, the beautiful Joanne Elder, whom I would escort around the circumference of Dogwood Circle never daring to clasp her hand and confess my adoration.
+So I had a string of crushes I worshipped from afar, for example, the beautiful Joanne Elder, whom I would escort around the circumference of Dogwood Circle never daring to clasp her hand and confess my adoration.
 I had cultivated an ideal medieval maiden in my psyche and projected her onto this not particularly bright but practical girl.
-Meanwhile, in any number of carport utility rooms and out in the still abundant woods around the subdivision of Twin Oaks other 7th graders were learning how to French kiss.
-I still can clearly remember that day on that overcrowded school bus Joanne writing in the dust on the back door’s window the name of Steve Hoates.
+Meanwhile, in any number of carport utility rooms and out in the still abundant woods around the subdivision of Twin Oaks, other lees literary 7th graders were learning how to French kiss.
+I still can clearly remember one day on an overcrowded school bus Joanne writing in the dust on the back door’s window the name of Steve Hoates.

 [cue funereal violins]

 Puberty itself was a great help in overcoming the blight of romanticism.
-I began reading less and listening to music more, Mick Jagger replacing Edmond Dantès as a role model, and despite singles like “As Tears Go By,” many Stones songs were openly dismissive of “the fair sex.”
+I began reading less and listening to music more, Mick Jagger replacing Edmond Dantès as a role model, and despite singles like “As Tears Go By,” many Stones songs were openly dismissive of “the fair sex,” if not downright misogynistic.

-A couple of real live heart breaks made me realize that the Marvelettes were right about the vast number of fish teeming in the sea of love.
-I came to realize that when you “got a heartache,” you’re much better off using your fingers to punch in jukebox selections rather than typing woebegone sonnets.
+A couple of real live heartbreaks made me realize that the Marvelettes were right about the vast number of fish teeming in the sea of love.
+I came to realize that when you “got a heartache,” you’re much better off using your fingers to punch in jukebox selections rather typewriter keys.

 `A woman can be proud and stiff